hms20112015/hms20112015/README.md

 - 👋 Hi, I’m @hms20112015
-- 👀 I’m interested in all things data science, analytics and complex data problems
+- 👀 I’m interested in all things data, analytics and building complex + distributed systems.
-- 🌱 I’m currently learning about neural networks and how to implement and build neural networks in python, particularly related to text and image recongition and optimal architecture of such
+- 🌱 I’m currently learning about web3, smart contracts, oracles and all things blockchain.
-- 💞️ I’m looking to collaborate on data science and analytics projects related to healthcare, real estate or finance
+- 💞️ I’m looking to collaborate on data / analytics / blockchain / web3 development
 - 📫 How to reach me hms2015@alumni.unc.edu

 <!---